 Autumn signals ever colder, darker nights and this can leave many of us feeling physically and emotionally fatigued.
 At times of weakness we need to summon strength and this can take many forms.
-So it's fortunate that Tuesday 13th October signals the start of Navatri – the 9-day Indian festival devoted to Durga – the Goddess of Shakti/power and strength.
+So it's fortunate that October usually signals the start of Navatri – the 9-day Indian festival devoted to Durga – the Goddess of Shakti/power and strength.

 Nava-ratri translates to ‘nav’ meaning 9, ‘ra’ meaning night and ‘tri’ meaning the three aspects of mind, body and soul.
 This festival happens when we celebrate spring and sowing seeds and autumn, when we reap the harvest.
 The exact dates are determined by the lunar calendar and the celebrations pay homage to the 3 aspects of Goddess Durga as Kali, Lakshmi and Saraswati.
 Together the three aspects of Durga represent the divine feminine energy that creates all that is.
 Here we share with you how you can tap into the divine at this sacred time and in doing so supercharge your inner strength to bring you greater fulfilment and peace.